 But a time bomb awaits.
 The bulk of U.S. pension funds are dangerously underfunded, and the assets are often invested in securities that have bleak prospects for providing returns that keep up with a general decline in the Federal Reserve Note’s purchasing power.

 Pension fund managers have a fiduciary duty to safeguard funds against foreseeable risk.
 With the practices of today’s Federal Reserve, there is no risk more foreseeable than inflation.
 But few of these fiduciaries are fulfilling their duty to protect against this significant risk through an allocation to gold and silver.

 While most public employee pension fund managers shy away from gold, they do so at their own risk, the risk of their pensioners, and the risk of taxpayers in their state.
 As a non-correlated asset to bonds, stocks, and other investments, precious metals are key to true diversification – they are proven to increase overall returns while reducing volatility and severity of drawdowns.

 Does the state issue -- or invest in -- gold bonds?

-A gold bond is a debt obligation dominated in gold, with interest and principal paid in gold.
+A gold bond is a debt obligation dominated by gold, with interest and principal paid in gold.

 It’s prudent to match up debt obligations and revenues using the same currency.
 If a state has debt denominated exclusively in Federal Reserve Note “dollars” but has some revenue denominated in gold (such as through mining severance taxes), fluctuations in the prices of either can affect the state’s ability to amortize its debt payments without risk and/or hedging costs.